dhaneshrathenam/Airbnb_Analysis/README.md

-### Airbnb_Analysis
+#Airbnb_Analysis

-#Project Title:Airbnb Analysis
+1.Project Title:Airbnb Analysis

-#Skills take away From This Project:Python scripting, Data Preprocessing, Visualization,EDA, Streamlit, MongoDb, PowerBI or Tableau
+2.skills take away From This Project:Python scripting, Data Preprocessing, Visualization,EDA, Streamlit, MongoDb, PowerBI or Tableau

-#Domain:Travel Industry, Property Management and Tourism
+3.Domain:Travel Industry, Property Management and Tourism

 Problem Statement:
 This project aims to analyze Airbnb data using MongoDB Atlas, perform data cleaning and preparation, develop interactive geospatial visualizations, and create dynamic plots to gain insights into pricing variations, availability patterns, and location-based trends.
 The objectives are to: